S.J. Schinleber, PhD

 Susan J. Schinleber, PhD, is a London-born author, educator, and speaker who has spent her career across three continents and nearly every level of the classroom — from NYU's Stern School of Business, where she was voted Outstanding Professor, to middle school English and public speaking.

-She holds six degrees, including a PhD from New York University, an MA in WWII Studies from Arizona State University and the National WWII Museum, and a Certificate in Genocide Studies.
+She holds five degrees, including a PhD from New York University, an MA in WWII Studies from Arizona State University and the National WWII Museum, and a Certificate in Genocide Studies.
 A National Science Foundation grant recipient and Cambridge University scholar, she has studied at Yad Vashem in Israel and traveled to Poland and Italy to research the history she writes and teaches about.
-She is fluent in five languages.
+A polyglot with a global perspective, her work spans languages, borders, and disciplines.

 Dr. Schinleber is the author of The Gunner Wore Petticoats, a Civil War novel, and A Breed Apart, a history of the Northbrook Fire Department — with a third book, A Promise of Redemption, currently in progress.
 She volunteers at the Illinois Holocaust Museum and Education Center and speaks regularly to organizations including the ADL, Facing History, and civic groups across the Chicago area.